 Want to REALLY make a difference?
 ACCEPT.
 ACCOMMODATE.
 APPRECIATE.
 ADVOCATE.
 Take ACTION.
 Keep reading for some suggestions of ways that you can help improve the lives of Autistic people.
 We don’t need your pity, but we would appreciate your support.
 Continue reading →

 My 10-year-old son decided to create a short video describing his experience as an autistic person.
 After all, who better to explain autism than someone who is actually autistic?
 The video is a simple, honest, and even funny description that is less than two minutes and was created using the program Scratch.
 Yes, he did all the writing, drawing, and coding by himself.

 Alex loves to draw, as he stated in the video.
 For your reading amusement, here is a comic that was included in the video:

 I am incredibly proud of my son, not only for his creativity but also for his bravery and willingness to share his story.
 In the video he talks about his strengths and is also honest about some of the struggles that he has experienced.
 He even explains a bit about sensory issues (as seen above) and stimming.
-His insights at the end about “the secret to a good life” brought me to tears.
+I was brought to tears by his insights at the end about “the secret to a good life.” .

 The country in which I live is reeling from an unprecedented and divisive Presidential election.
 Are we going to drown in the wake of hatred that threatens to overcome our land?
 I beg you to be kind to one another.
 Now, maybe more than ever, we desperately need it.